korlibs/korge.org/features/native.md

 order: 0
 icon: lni-brush
 description: |
-  KorGE is fully written in Kotlin.
   KorGE gradle plugin allows to target each platform natively:
-  JVM for Android, JS for the Web and Native code for iOS and Desktop.
+  JVM for Android, JS for the Web and native code for iOS and Desktop.
 ---

 KorGE is fully written in Kotlin.
 KorGE gradle plugin allows to target each platform natively: